hannes-holey/GaPFlow/paper/paper.md

 # Components and external dependencies

-`GaPFlow`'s core functionality is the numerical solution of the gap-averaged balance equations as introduced by @holey_heightaveraged for lubrication problems.
+`GaPFlow`'s core functionality is the numerical solution of the gap-averaged balance equations as introduced by @holey2022_heightaveraged for lubrication problems.
 Averaging the general form of a conservation law over the gap coordinate ($z$) with spatially and temporally varying integral bounds, i.e. the topographies of the lower ($h_0$) and upper wall ($h_1$), leads to a balance law of the form

 $$